matn7/CS-Notes/src/main/java/basic_java/README.md

 - A general tree data structure can have number of children but these trees are less useful and not very commonly used in data structure.
 - In binary tree each node can have 0, 1 or 2 children.
-- Root - a node with no parents, every tree has exactly one root.
+- Root: A node with no parents, every tree has exactly one root.
-- Edge - a link from a parent to a child node.
+- Edge: A link from a parent to a child node.
-- Leaf - node with no children.
+- Leaf: Node with no children.
-- Siblings node - are in the same level in a tree.
+- Siblings node: Are in the same level in a tree.

 ![Tree](images/tree.png "Tree")